pritom169/KTR-UniBam/Lecture-3/README.md

 4. It also has a payload, which is a message from application.

 #### Checksum
-The purpose of the checksum to detect errors
+The purpose of the checksum is to detect errors

 <img src="images/UDP-Segment.png" style="width:50%;height:50%;"> <br>